 Residential projects and masterclasses take place throughout the year in the beautiful surroundings of the Suffolk Coast where Britten lived and worked.
 Participants benefit from an exceptional campus of performance spaces and studios, which has grown around the iconic Snape Maltings Concert Hall, home of the Aldeburgh Festival.
 The BPYAP hosts some of the premier performers and teachers who lead intensive projects, which culminate in high profile performances.

 Thanks to the generous support of donors, there are no tuition fees on BPYAP courses, and additionally we cover accommodation and most travel costs.
+There is no upper age limit, but we expect that most Young Artists will be at least 18 years old and either current students of recent graduates of a major music performance or composition degree course.

 Courses for 2017